 Cancer and Green Tea

 Green tea is often cited on holistic or herbal healing sites as preventing or even fighting cancer.
-The truth is that while some promising research is being done concerning specific cancers, there is no conclusive evidence that green tea is a viable treatment for cancer.
+The truth is that while some promising research is being done concerning specific cancers, there is no conclusive evidence that this is a viable treatment for cancer.
 Recently, a study conducted by the American Association for Cancer Research showed that green tea, specifically green tea’s antioxidant ECGC, may prevent prostate cancer.
 Another study cited that same antioxidant as potentially being able to slow the growth of breast cancer.
-While these and similar studies give hope to patients, doctors, and researchers, further green tea cancer research is needed.
+While these and similar studies give hope to patients, doctors, and researchers, further cancer research is needed.